Author: Sanjeev Mishra, Senior VP of Global Corporate Security, Reliance Industries.

 Sanjeev Mishra is the Senior Vice President of the Global Corporate Security (RGCS) at Reliance Industries Limited (RIL).
 With a distinguished professional career spanning over 28 years, Sanjeev is a ‘Certified Protection Professional’ (CPP).
 Preceding to his corporate career, Sanjeev has served in the Indian Army.
 Sanjeev was conferred the prestigious “Chief Security Officer of the Year -2016” award for his contribution to the Security fraternity in India by SECONA, India's independent security consultant association.

-Disclaimer: The opinions expressed in this article are exclusively of the author.
+Disclaimer: This article was originally published on LinkedIn.
+The opinions expressed in this article are exclusively of the author.
 A few minor edits have been made by the Naukri Content Team.